About

 - Fostering an environment that welcomes diverse perspectives and inspires imagination

-Our commitment to diversity, equity, accessibility, and inclusion
+Our commitment to diversity, equity, accessibility and inclusion

 We, SCMA’s staff, believe that diversity, equity, accessibility and inclusion are vital to our mission and must inform all of our activities and decisions.
-We are working to create a genuinely inclusive and antiracist museum that reflects the diversity of our campus and our communities.

 Our core values